elfrucool/GildedRoseSolved/README.md

 Finally we can avoid code duplication by tweaking here and there.

+If we run the Program again, we will notice that Conjured item effectively degrade in quality twice as fast as normal items.
+The change was really easy.
+I put that in a file named: **CONJURED.txt**.

 Here are the final bites:

 * BITE 16: TEST SCENARIOS FOR CONJURED ITEM